bigfix/developer.bigfix.com/site/reference/types/usb.md

 # type: usb

-The &amp;lt;usb&amp;gt; objects are the Universal Serial Bus inspectors.
+The &lt;usb&lt; objects are the Universal Serial Bus inspectors.

 # isochronous of &lt;usb&gt; : boolean